microsoft/onnxruntime/docs/compile_onnxruntime_xcframework.md

+# Prepare ONNXRuntime XCFramework for GoodNotes

-# Step 1: Extract required operators for your network
+## Step 1: Extract required operators for your network
 You have to find out what operators to be included in the ONNXLibrary.
 Operators could be extracted via `tools/python/create_reduced_build_config.py` Let say we have a network (ONNX file) which is stored in `/home/username/models/generator_network.onnx`